by Freddy Tran Nager, Founder of Atomic Tango + Marketing Professor…

 Read about the Boston Bomber witch hunt that transpired on Reddit.
 We’re lucky that this digital vigilantism resulted in only feelings being hurt.

-Now you know that if someone on Twitter or some other rumor mill had successfully identified the real Boston bombers, we’d hear no end to how wondrously wonderful the wonder of social media is.
+Now you know that if someone on Twitter or Reddit or Facebook had successfully identified the real Boston bombers, we’d hear no end to how wondrously wonderful the wonder of social media is.
 But because it failed miserably, the story will fade away.

 It won’t be long before someone else will try to use social media for the same purpose.

-Social media is just a tool – it’s not inherently good or bad.
+Social media is not inherently good or bad.
 The risk is believing all the hype about social media saving the world, and assuming that its mere involvement will naturally lead to positive outcomes.
 For all its technological prowess, social media has only proven that it’s exceptionally fast at revealing human nature.

 That said, I’m off to play with some kittens.
 I’ve got a little black cat who’s trying to tell me something…